Kushredoc/OpenAg-MVP/README.md

 - Scheduling Control (cron)
     - Image capture (webcam.sh)
     - Log Sensors (logSensors.py)
-    - Check Light (ambientLight.py)
+    - Turn lights On (setLightOn.py)
+    _ Tirm lights Off (setLightOff.py)
     - Check Temperature (thermostat.py)

-shelf is used for persisting variables (target temperature, prior fan state, prior light state).
+shelf is used for persisting variables (target temperature, prior fan state).
 These variables must be initialized before the python code will correctly run, this is done by running the Python file /home/pi/python.setup.py.
 **NOTE** In my setup, the python icon runs version 3, while clicking a file runs 2.7.9; due to significant differences between versions you have to have consistency with what is run.

 Data storage is in a csv formatted (without header) flat file (/home/pi/Documents/OpenAg-MVP/data.txt)